 describe "GET #index" do

-it "returns products with correct Swiss formatting" do
+it "returns products as JSON" do

 get :index